 The Hawker Hurricane (R4079) it came from crashed in 1940.
 The aircraft was based at Aldergrove with 245 Squadron.

 Although the aircraft dominate the hangar, there are many smaller items in the collection, in all shapes and sizes.
-Some of these are on display either amongst the aircraft , or in one of the rooms at the side of the hangar.
-Smaller displayed items may occaisionally be rotated, but many remain in storage until such times as we have the space, means and conditions to properly display them.
+Some of these are on display either amongst the aircraft like our collection of Martin-Baker Ejection Seats , have their own rooms at the side of the hangar.
+Smaller displayed items may occasionally be rotated, but many remain in storage until such times as we have the means, space and conditions to properly display them.

 Rockets & Missiles